nanocosmos/demo/README.md

 ## Release Notes

-This version contains a patch for the fullscreen functionality.
+This version contains a patch for the full screen functionality.
-Now fullscreen will only be exited, if the fullscreen element is the player instance.
+Now full screen will only be exited, if the full screen element is the player instance.
-Before it exited every fullscreen on destroy without a check.
+Before it exited every full screen on destroy without a check.

 ## Changelog

 ### Fixed

-- fullscreen handling
+- full screen handling

 # [3.5.1]